Leonard Skinner's Simple Man, and that can only mean one thing on this radio program, all things self-proclaimed simple man.

 I want to be very clear.

-That first hour of this much anticipated testimony was the nail in the coffin to what is a complete bogus and sham impeachment inquiry.
+That first hour of this much-anticipated testimony was the nail in the coffin to what is a complete bogus and sham impeachment inquiry.

-So it is not simply there's no connection to the president, which we've known all along and which was made clear again, but there is a very understandable coherent business explanation for every single thing that they asked for.
+So it is not simply there's no connection to the president, which we've known all along and which was made clear again, but there is a very understandable, coherent business explanation for every single thing that they asked for.

-And now that all of this China stuff or Romania or Kazakhstan is clearly, clearly baseless and bogus, the only thing that the Republicans have left are these Barisma allegations.
+And now that all of this China stuff or Romania or Kazakhstan is clearly, clearly baseless and bogus, the only thing that the Republicans have left are these barisma allegations.

-Uh thank you both for being with us.
+Thank you both for being with us.

-Turns out that he was anything but he'd worked for the FBI since 2010, and just like Christopher Steele, they screw up in terms of the integrity of people that are on their payroll, people that they say are credible uh informants.
+And just like Christopher Steele, they screw up in terms of the integrity of people that are on their payroll, people that they say are credible informants.

 In the case of Christopher Steele, that resulted in four Pfizer warrants that later on the people that signed them said knowing what we know now, he wouldn't have signed them.